TheShadowProgramming/All-projects-web-practice/linux-and-CLI-commands/linux-keyboard-shortcuts.md

 # Notion shortcuts (similar to markdown syntax)

 - bullet list => '-' + space
+- cltr + f to search within the notion page
 - numbered list => 'n.' + space for the nth point
 - to indent a list, we use tab in the inner list
 - checkbox => '[]' + space